Throughout the Show-Me State, sightseeing opportunities

 the Route 66 Museum.

-This fun, interesting place, located in Lebanon, includes re-creations of a
+This is one of the best history museums to learn about the "Mother Road."
+The fun, interesting place, located in Lebanon, includes re-creations of a

 1950s gas station and a classic diner, plus numerous displays of antique cars